-Panel Member #1 The results of the testing suggest the measure cannot reliably differentiate performance.
+Panel Member #1 The results of the testing suggests the measure cannot reliably differentiate performance.
 The split sample test statistic is low against the standard that would differentiate hospitals, the S/N median is low against a standard that would differentiate hospitals.
-(The Adams S/N analysis made a S/N of 0.7 its de facto standard.)
-This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate.
+(The Adams S/N analysis made a S/N of 0.7 its defacto standard.)
+This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate, approximately 5% of the sample, basically the tails of the distribution, with no evidence that these hospitals would be consistently in the tails across years or split sample.

-Panel Member #2 While the method described is very clear, the result of split-sample analysis and signal-to-noise analyses indicate the reliability barely crossing the lower limit moderate reliability category.
-Panel Member #3 Reliability statistics are relatively weak.
-Users of the tool need to be aware that reliability may be an issue, particularly for lower volume facilities.
+Panel Member #2 Please see my explanation in 6 and 7 above.

+Panel Member #3 I would rate this measure between moderate and low - users of the tool need to be aware that reliability may be an issue, particularly for lower volume facilities.